timgshi/bombtranslator/README.txt

 Our translation did not catch that this phrase should actually be "romance language".
 However, it did switch "Iberian group."

+3. Extra Subject
+Es la segunda lengua más hablada del mundo por el número de personas que la tienen como lengua materna, tras el chino mandarín.

+[It the] second is language more spoken of world by the to number of people It that the have as maternal language, after the Chinese mandarin.

+This sentence has extra subjects placed before articles.
+Our algorithm looks for verbs and inserts subjects if they're missing according to the tense of the verb.
+If however there is an article that preceeds the verb, the additional subject is added before the article "It the."

 Google Translate:
 Spanish or Castilian is an Iberian Romance language group.
 It is one of the six official UN languages​​.